Zap Mama: First Cycle: Adventures in Afropea (album1) and SabSylMa (album 2)

 Zap Mama performed their first concert in 1989.
 In 1991, the group recorded their first record, Zap Mama, at Studio Daylight in Brussels, Belgium.
 The album was released by Crammed Discs, the Belgian record label of Marc Hollander and Vincent Kenis (who produced the album) and Luakabop Independent Music Label.
 In 1992, Zap Mama came to the United States for the first time to perform at New Music Seminar in New York.
 There, they met David Byrne and agreed to let him reissue Zap Mama's first recordings as Adventures in Afropea 1 on Luaka Bop Records.
 By the end of the year, the first album stayed at the top of the Billboard charts for 11 weeks in the world music chart.
 Zap Mama went on tour, playing New York's Central Park, Paris' Olympia, the Montreux Jazz Festival.
-After the success of Adventures in Afropea 1, Zap Mama has parted company Crammed Disc Records, remark Ftrance a tumultuous legal battle for the reason of artistic and marketing choices.
+After the success of Adventures in Afropea 1, Zap Mama parted ways with Crammed Disc Records, remark Ftrance a tumultuous legal battle for the reason of artistic and marketing choices.
 According to Daulne, the record company "wanted to turn us into a French poppy girl group, but I said, 'our intention is to bring the music of forgotten people to enrich the music of tomorrow', and I end up by leaving the label.
 Everyone wandered why I wanted to stop when we had reached such dazzling peak.
 But I felt that it was completely wrong.
 I wasn't ready.
 I wasn't strong enough.
 The manager said that if I stopped then, I'd be killing my career, but it was my decision."

 The next album SabSylMa (Crammed Discs, 1994) featured Indian, Moroccan, and Australian influences and earned Zap Mama a Grammy for Best World Music Album.
-She was invited to perform with the Neville Brothers, Ai Jarreau and Bobby Mcferrin, Zap Mama toured the United States, Japan and Europe.
-Has appeared on numerous television programmes, including Sesame Street, Studio 54th, ABC TV, Arsenio Hall Show, BET, Jools Holland, Taratata, BBC News, etc. Contributed to the soundtrack of Mathieu Kassovitch's film "La Haine".
+She was invited to perform with the Neville Brothers, Ai Jarreau and Bobby Mcferrin.
+Zap Mama has toured the United States, Japan and Europe, appeared on numerous television programmes, including Sesame Street, Studio 54th, ABC TV, Arsenio Hall Show, BET, Jools Holland, Taratata, and BBC News.
+The group also contributed to the soundtrack of Mathieu Kassovitch's film "La Haine".